 But the alien crew is forced to take off before one member can make it back, and he is left behind to fend for himself.

-Cold and hungry, he is soon befriended by young Elliott (Henry Thomas), a 10-year-old boy whose father has just abandoned the family (which includes his mother, Dee Wallace; older brother, Robert MacNaughton; and younger sister, Drew Barrymore).
+Cold and hungry, he is soon befriended by young Elliott (Henry Thomas), a 10-year-old boy whose father has just abandoned the family (his mother, played by Dee Wallace; older brother, Robert MacNaughton; and younger sister, Drew Barrymore).

 Elliott becomes the creature’s protector, takes him up to his bedroom and begins treating him like a pet.
 Soon, however, a mutual respect and understanding develops, and both provide necessary elements of growth for each other.

 Elliott dubs his new friend “E.T.,” and tries to help him find a way back home.